 FAQ

-If you have visited Ljubljana in winter or would like to leave a review of the Christmas market, feel free to comment below.
-This helps others who are interested in visiting and are trying to plan their holiday.
+If you have visited Ljubljana in winter or want to leave a review of the Xmas market, please comment below.
+This helps others interested in visiting and trying to plan their holiday.

 —